wp-plugins/aklamator-youtube-your-blog/readme.txt

 2. How to get Application ID
 3. Aklamator Dashboard where you can analyze and setup widgets.
 4. Add or edit your aklamator widgets
-5. How the aklamator widget looks like?
+5. How the aklamator youtube widget looks like?

 == Changelog ==

+= 1.1 =
+* Added option to choose widget feed from popular YouTube channels

 = 1.0.1 =
 * Better preview window